avalcarcel9/ProjectTemplate/README.md

     a folder we are saving to
   - put tests in .Rbuildignore since they are empty.
 Eventually add tests
+  - put results\_generation.R in git ignore for now put it back later

 ## Installation